sundios/people-also-ask/readme.md

 ## Usage

-To run the script we go on the terminal and make sure we are in the correct folder.
+To run the script, we go to the terminal and ensure we are in the correct folder.
 We type:

 ```bash